dannisliang/vongott-unity/vongott/Docs/Story/Scenes/03_fieldtest.md

   2. "Don't be negative in the freedom dimension, brother."
   3. "I am Leonard, the spiritual guide of this team."
 - Leonard: "Report back to Marcel.
 We probably won't meet again."

+## Back with Marcel
+1.
+- Marcel: "What the hell was that?
+That could not have been more conspicuous if we came here in an air balloon."
+- (player): "Damn, too many alarms, right?
+Can we try that again?"
+- Miguel: "Get your stupid ass into this boat.
+We've got a freighter to loot."

+2.
+- Marcel: "Well, you completed the objective.
+And managed to murder everyone in your path.
+Congratulations, Mr. Bond."
+- (player): "I was sent to do a task, and I performed it.
+The style of execution is mine to decide."
+- Marcel: "I will decide to proclaim you a major jackass, then.
+Get in the boat.
+We have a shipment to capture."

+3.
+- Marcel: "Nice work tonight, (player).
+That went smooth as butter."
+- (player): "I felt a subtle and non-lethal approach would benefit us in the end."
+- Marcel: "My thoughts exactly.
+I think you will do well here, my man.
+Let's go steal some barrels."